iconify/documentation/documents/pages/sources/bundles/index.md

 ### SVG framework

-SVG framework has 2 ways of adding icon bundles:
+SVG framework supports 2 ways of adding icon bundles:

-- Loading bundles before loading Iconify.
+- Loading icon bundles before loading Iconify.
-- Loading bundles after loading Iconify.
+- Loading icon bundles after loading Iconify.

 See [bundles for SVG framework](./svg-framework.md) for details.

+If you are using a module bundler to bundle SVG framework and you have some code that uses SVG framework, it becomes a bit more complex because you need to make sure code is executed in a specific order.
+See [SVG framework with module bundler](./svg-framework-bundler.md).

 ### Components